Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Empirical Evaluation

-\paragraph{Ablation Study} Finally, we empirically investigate \modelName's components.
-We consider two variants for this study, namely: $(i)$ \modelName$_{\sf nL}$, which does not add a self-loop relation to the KG (i.e.\ triples of the form $(e,\textit{eq},e)$); and $(ii)$ \modelName$^2$, which allows for more general $\mathbf{B_r}$ matrices.
-In particular, different from \modelName, which applies the softmax function on the rows of $\mathbf{B_r}$ (see Section \ref{secModelDescription}), \modelName$^2$ squares the $\mathbf{B_r}$ matrices component-wise, thereby allowing them to contain arbitrary positive values.
-For a fair comparison, we train each of \modelName's versions with the same hyper-parameter values, experimental setup, and evaluation protocol (see supplementary materials).
-Table \ref{tab:ablationRes} depicts the outcome of this study.
-It reveals that \modelName\ performs comparable to or better than \modelName$_{nL}$ and dramatically outperforms \modelName$^2$ on all benchmarks.
-The similar performance of \modelName\ and \modelName$_{nL}$ on most datasets suggests that the self-loop relation only matters in specific cases, which may not occur frequently in some datasets.
-The poor performance of \modelName$^2$ is as expected since allowing arbitrary positive parameters makes overfitting the training data more likely.
+\paragraph{Ablation Analysis} We consider two variants of our model: $(i)$ \modelName$_{\sf nL}$, which does not add a self-loop relation to the KG (i.e.\ triples of the form $(e,\textit{eq},e)$); and $(ii)$ \modelName$^2$, which allows for more general $\mathbf{B_r}$ matrices.
+Different from \modelName, which uses the softmax function to learn the rows of $\mathbf{B_r}$, \modelName$^2$ squares the $\mathbf{B_r}$ matrices component-wise, thereby allowing arbitrary positive values.
+For a fair comparison, we train each variant with the same hyperparameter values, experimental setup, and evaluation protocol.
+The results in Table \ref{tab:ablationRes} show that \modelName\ performs comparable to or better than \modelName$_{\sf nL}$ and dramatically outperforms \modelName$^2$ on all benchmarks.
+The similar performance of \modelName\ and \modelName$_{\sf nL}$ on most datasets suggests that the self-loop relation only matters in specific cases, which may not occur frequently in some datasets.
+The poor performance of \modelName$^2$ is as expected, since allowing arbitrary positive parameters makes overfitting the training data more likely.